mahesh2013/spark_examples/README.md

-# This repository lists Spark example run on Spark cluster
+# This repository lists Spark examples to run on Spark cluster